PGPHarvard/FAQ/README.md

 #I’m already a participant but I have questions [what can this be called?]

 # Specimens/Sequencing
+### In what order are participants sequenced?
+Once you have passed the enrollment requirements for participation in the PGP, there are no selection or prioritization criteria other than "the ability to give a sample at a collection event" that determine whether a participant would potentially have a genome sequenced and returned to them.
+There is no prioritization in response to donations, and also no prioritization based on when a participant joined the project (i.e. there is no "queue").
+Sequencing is still a costly and time-consuming process, and it occurs as resources are available.

+While we don’t prioritize sequencing in return for donations, participants are welcome to pursue sequencing through third parties and donate their data to the PGP http://arep.med.harvard.edu/gmc/genome_services.html or participate in the recently announced sequencing opportunity for PGP participants through Veritas Genetics http://www.prnewswire.com/news-releases/veritas-genetics-breaks-1000-whole-genome-barrier-300150585.html

 ### When will my genome be available?
 All blood samples collected in our blood collection events over the past year or more are in the sequencing pipeline.
 Some are awaiting sequencing and are safely stored in our freezers, and some are at various stages of the actual sequencing process.